Information is available for individuals evacuating to Alberta from Northwest Territories wildfires. Learn more.

 - identify regulatory burdens that hold back the respective sectors

-- give feedback on current and upcoming initiatives directly to the associate minister
+- give feedback on current and upcoming initiatives directly to the minister

 - find ways to improve every area of Alberta's economy to promote job growth in a way that is safe and efficient for every Albertan and their families

-Industry panels meet biannually and report key findings to the associate minister.
+Industry panels meet biannually and report key findings to the minister.